The Visionary Archetype

 A person with the visionary archetype is traditionally seen as a natural leader in their field that other people admire.
 Visionaries inspire others to follow her.
 We typically hold a visionary above others because of her superior foresight.
 The great positive authority and power this archetype carries cause people to latch onto her label.
 Be careful to look for both the light and the shadow of this archetype in you.
 You’ll need to see both sides of it in you to be able to claim it as one of your tribe.

-One of my favorite teachings of Caroline Myss’s is that we have “affairs with the future.”
-What she means by this is that we “cheat” on the present moment.
+When living in the future, captivated by our dreams, we cheat on the present moment.
 We spend too much time in daydreams about what is possible.
 We rob ourselves and those around us of precious energy and attention for what is going on in our lives right now.
 This can lead to serious fragmentation.

 The visionary archetype is the most likely to wander off into the future and never come back.
 We easily overlook and underestimate the cruel and presumptuous shadow side of the visionary.
 Visionaries are so brilliant at seeing what is possible that they live in the dream and can tend to neglect the necessary steps to make the dream come true.